LYNCH·LLP

 • What is Marshall L Werner's overall allowance rate?

-The examiner's allowance rate is 68%, calculated from 145 allowed applications among 213 total disposed applications across both art units.
+The examiner's pooled allowance rate is 68%, calculated from all decided applications (allowed and abandoned) across both art units in TC 2100.

 ◈ RESPONDING TO AN OFFICE ACTION